 Option 2: SCS configuration of an active DL BWP where the UE monitors PDCCH for DCI format 2_4 detection.[10]

 [2] proposed that UE uses the common UL S..CS as indicated in FrequencyInfoUL-SIB to determine the RUR starting symbol.
-The issue seems valid and the proposed solution is straightforward.TP for option 1
+The issue seems valid and the proposed solution is straightforward.

+Qualcomm has strong concern regarding changing reference SCS to derive the RUR start as there will be undesirable impact to UE timeline and think no change is needed.

+TP for option 1